OLC-Bioinformatics/olc_genomics_portal/README.md

 and a `/envs` folder where conda environments are stored - see the `tasks.py` of various apps to see the commands that the VM actually runs
-- create a container called `raw-data` in your Azure storage account and store .fastq.gz files there - it's assumed that they're MiSeq files that start with SEQIDs
+- create a container called `raw-data` in your Azure storage account and store .fastq.gz files there - it's assumed that they're MiSeq files that start with SEQIDs **NOTE: No tools in the portal currently use raw data.
+This is a future TODO**
 - create a container called `processed-data` in your Azure storage account and put your illumina assemblies there.
 It's assumed that they're named in the format seqid.fasta

-#### Portal Machine Setup
-A copy of all your processed data needs to be on your portal machine - change the ./sequences volume mount in `docker-compose.yml` as necessary, and put all the FASTA files there in addition to the `processed-data` blob container.

 #### Making Your Env File